 - Robert Michael “Mike” Norman, CAPT, USN (Ret) d.
 7 August 2013, Age 61

 29th Company, B.S.
 Aerospace Engineering, Navy Air (LB Pg.476) F-14 fighter pilot, then Wing Commander of the 84th Fighter Squadron.
 After completing the U.S. Naval Test Pilot School, Patuxent, MD, Mike flew and tested fixed-wind, rotary-wing, and tilt-rotor aircraft.
 In 1980 he was selected as a NASA Group 9 Astronaut Candidate.
 After retiring from the Navy in 1985, and armed with a PhD in Aerospace Engineering, Mike worked as a Research Scientist with The Boeing Company.
 Mike is buried at Arlington National Cemetery, Section 35, Site 3602.
 Obituary for Mike Norman

 - Lewis Gregory “Greg” Pallas, LT, USN d.
 17 October 2013, Age 51

 4th Company, B.S.
-Political Science, Navy Public Affairs.
+Political Science (LB Pg.
+293) Navy Public Affairs.
 Served aboard the USS Kitty Hawk, US Pacific Fleet, and at the Pentagon.
 Following his military service, he spent 18 years in the US Senate as Legislative Director and Chief of Staff to Senator J. James Exon of Nebraska.
 When Senator Exon retired, Greg worked with ITT Industries, Defense, McLean, VA.
 Greg is buried at the US Naval Academy Columbarium Lot 46-5-K. Obituary for Greg Pallas

 - Charles Ralph Porcelli, LCDR, USN d.
 14 May 2015, Age 63